jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 The most disappointing finding with Alpha Brain is that it lumps some of its most beneficial ingredients into proprietary blends.
 Unlike Gorilla Mind Smooth, you have no way of knowing how much L-Theanine or Alpha-GPC you’re getting from each recommended serving.

 Typically when manufacturers advertise proprietary blends, they’re trying to hide behind a poor formula or cover up the fact that they’ve copied someone else.
 Either way, a lack of transparency isn’t something I look for in my supplements.

+With that said, whatever they're mixing in Alpha Brain is effective.
+[I've used it and written about it.](/alpha-brain-review/) They're just not transparent about it.&nbsp;

 ### Vs. Qualia Mind